Positional $\omega$-regular languages: Warm-up: Illustrating ideas on restricted classes of languages

 \section{Warm-up: Illustrating ideas on restricted classes of languages}

-The goal of this section is to give a gentle introduction to the techniques and ideas which are used in the proof of our main result (implication from \ref{item-th:halfPosFiniteEve} to \ref{item-th:signature} in Theorem~\ref{th-p4-reslt:MainCharacterisation-allItems}).
+The goal of this section is to give a gentle introduction to the techniques and ideas which are used in the proof of our main result (implication from \ref{item-th:halfPosFiniteEve} to \ref{item-th:signature} in Theorem~\ref{th-reslt:MainCharacterisation-allItems}).
+Readers who prefer to go directly to the statement and proofs of the general case may skip this section.

 We single out four crucial properties that a "parity automaton" "recognising" a "positional" objective should satisfy; the general characterisation will consist in a generalisation of these. \begin{itemize} \item "Positional" objectives have "residuals" totally ordered by inclusion (inducing a total order on the corresponding "residual classes" of the states of automata). \item This order should satisfy a semantic property called "progress consistency". \item Transitions with "priority" $0$ "preserve the congruence" induced by the residuals (if $q\eqResState{} p$ and $q\re{a:0}$, then $p\re{a:0}$).

 \item In each "congruence class", states which are interreachable using paths avoiding priorities $\leq 1$ have comparable "$({\leq}1)$-safe languages" (defined below). \end{itemize}